 QUANTITY SURVEYING STUDENTS.
-The following figures indicate the numbers of Quantity Surveying Students who attended the Universities of Pretoria and the Witwatersrand, and Cape Town, during 1942:
+The following figures indicate the numbers of Quantity Surveying Students who attended the Universities of Pretoria and the Witwatersrand, and Cape Town, during 1942 :

-University of

-Pretoria.
-Witwatersrand.
-Cape Iov
+University of Pretoria.
+University of Witwatersrand.
+University of Cape Town.

-Degree Course 7 5 1
+Degree Course 7 5 ·

 Diploma Course 15 16

 - - -

-22 21 (1)
+22 21 1

--